aws/aws-sdk-java-v2/CONTRIBUTING.md

 ### Your First Code Change
-For detailed information on getting started building and making code changes to the SDK, refer to our [Working on the SDK][working-on-the-sdk] wiki page.
+For detailed information on getting started building and making code changes to the SDK, refer to our [Working on the SDK](./docs/GettingStarted.md) doc

 ### Pull Request Readiness
 Before submitting your pull request, refer to the pull request readiness